Violence Against the Transgender Community in 2019

 - Zoe Spears, 23, a Black transgender woman, was found lying in the street with signs of trauma near Eastern Avenue in Fairmount Heights, Maryland, and later pronounced dead on June 13, according to local reports.
 While officials have not yet released her name, transgender advocate Ruby Corado, the founder and executive director of Casa Ruby, identified Spears as the victim.
 “She was my daughter -- very bright and very full of life,” Corado told HRC.
 “Casa Ruby was her home.
 Right now, we just want her and her friends and the people who knew her to know that she’s loved.”

-Additionally, HRC is deeply concerned about the death of Johana ‘Joa’ Medina, whose story we are following closely.
+Additionally, HRC is deeply concerned about the deaths of Johana ‘Joa’ Medina and Layleen Polanco, whose stories we are following closely.
 Medina, 25, died at a hospital in El Paso, Texas just hours after being released from ICE custody.
 She suffered severe health complications that went untreated while she was in detention, according to Diversidad Sin Fronteras.
 Her exact cause of death is not yet known.
+Polanco was found dead in a cell at Riker's Island on June 7.
+Her exact cause of death is also as of yet unknown.